knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/40-generating-documentation.md

 You can change the default docs paths with the config items `static.output_path` and `laravel.docs_url`.

 ## The `.scribe` folder
 After you generate your docs, you should also have a `.scribe` folder.
-This folder contains information about your API that Scribe has extracted.
+This folder is the "intermediate" output; it holds information about your API that Scribe has extracted, allowing you to overwrite some things before Scribe converts to HTML.
 See [How Scribe works](./architecture#the-scribe-folder) for details.

 You can choose to commit this folder, or not.
 If you commit this folder, you can make edits to the info Scribe has extracted, and Scribe will respect them when generating your docs on any machine, local or server.